Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: The Model

 In this framework we then obtain the wave function in a magnetic field by solving the Dirac equation:

-where $M^*_b = M_b - U_s (b)$, and $U_s(b)$ and $U_0(b)$ are the scalar mean-field and the time-component of the vector mean-field for the baryons $b$.
+where $M^*_b = M_b - U_s (b)$, while $U_s(b)$ and $U_0(b)$ are respectively the scalar mean-field and the time-component of the vector mean-field for the baryons $b$.
 These scalar and vector fields are calculated in the context of RMF theory.

-In Refs.~\cite{MKYCR11,MYCHKMR13} we calculated the absorption cross-section $\sigma_A$ in PNS matter for an interior magnetic field strength of $B=2 \times 10^{17}$G and a temperature of $T = 20$ MeV.
-In those results we demonstrated that the absorption cross-sections are suppressed in the direction parallel to the magnetic field ${\bm B}$ by about $2 - 4$\% in the density region of $\rho_B = (1 - 3) \rho_0$.
+In Refs.~\cite{MKYCR11,MYCHKMR13} we calculated the neutrino absorption cross-section $\sigma_A$ in PNS matter for an interior magnetic field strength near equipartition and a temperature of $T = 20$ MeV.
+Those results demonstrated that the absorption cross-sections are suppressed in the direction parallel to the magnetic field ${\bm B}$ by about $2 - 4$\% in the density region of $\rho_B = (1 - 3) \rho_0$.
 The opposite effect occurs in the anti-parallel direction.
 The net effect of these changes in the absorption cross sections leads to an increase in the emitted neutrino momentum flux along the direction of the magnetic field and a decrease of the momentum flux emitted in the antiparallel direction.

-However, it is quite likely \cite{BrSp04} that the magnetic field exhibits a toroidal configuration within the PNS.
+However, it is quite likely \cite{BrSp04,TKS09,KM10} that the magnetic field exhibits a toroidal configuration within the PNS.
 Hence, we now consider the implications of a toroidal field configuration on neutrino transport in a strongly magnetized PNS.
 For this purpose we solve for the neutrino phase-space distribution function $f_\nu (\vbr,\vk)$ using a Boltzmann equation as described below and in Ref.~\cite{MYCHKMR13}.